TengMCing/spotoroo/README.md

 #>  $ obsTime: POSIXct, format: "2020-02-01 05:20:00" "2020-01-02 06:30:00" ...
 ```

 Perform spatiotemporal clustering on this dataset.
-You need to provide
+You need to specify
-the data, here it is “hotspots”, specify which columns correspond to the
+which columns correspond to the spatial variables (“lon”, “lat”), and
-spatial variables (lon, lat), and which to observed time (obsTime).
+which to observed time (“obsTime”).

 There is a choice of options for the algorithm.